-- Line Sequential numbering of the lines. - Item code, Item name, Unit: Item details - Our stock on hand: mSupply's record of the stock on hand in 'Our' (this) store. - Their Previous Stock on hand mSupply's record of the customer's stock hand on the previous Customer stock history requisition.
-If you see zero here for all items, then check that you did actually carry out the First stocktake record for this customer. - They received from us: mSupply's record of what was sent by us to the customer since the date of the previous Customer stock history requisition. - Customer Previous balance The customer's report of their stock balance before they received the stock that we sent them from their previous order. - Customer Received stock The customer's report of the stock that they have received between orders. - Customer Current Stock on hand The customer's report of the 'current' stock on hand, at the time of placing their order. - Their usage The customer's usage over the period between the date of the Customer Previous balance and the date of the Customer Current Stock on hand based only on their SoH reporting and mSupply's record of what was sent to them: Their Previous Stock on hand + They received from us Customer Current Stock on hand.
-If the usage is negative then we know that there is some missing data. - Their Daily Usage This is the Customer quantity used (column further to the right) divided by the number of days between the date of the Customer Previous balance and the date of the Customer Current Stock on hand - Our suggested quantity mSupply's suggestion of the amount to issue based on the customer's provided numbers. - Customer requested Whatever quantities the customer has requested.
-Enter this from the customer's paperwork.
+- Line Seguential numbering of the lines. - Item code, Item name, Unit: Item details - Our stock on hand: mSupply's record of the stock on hand in 'Our' (this) store. - Their Previous Stock on hand mSupply's record of the customer's stock hand on the previous Customer stock history requisition.
+If you see zero here for all items, then check that you did actually carry out the First stocktake record for this customer. - They received from us: mSupply's record of what was sent by us to the customer since the previous Customer stock history requisition. - Customer Previous balance The customer's report of their stock balance after they received the previous order. - Customer Received stock The customer's report of the stock that they have received between orders. - Customer Current Stock on hand The customer's report of the 'current' stock on hand, at the time of placing their order. - Their usage mSupply's calculation of the customer's usage over the period between the date of the Customer Previous balance and the date of the Customer Current Stock on hand: Their Previous Stock on hand + They received from us Customer Current Stock on hand.
+If the usage is negative then we can assume that mSupply does not have the data.

+• Their Daily Usage This is Their usage divided by the number of days.